 - 14 The Truth About Tulum

 Mexico is an amazing country with astounding culture, food, music, beautiful beaches, and wonderful people.
 But for some reason, I wasn’t that excited about visiting.
 Maybe Cabo’s all inclusive scene just didn’t enthrall me years ago so I was a bit turned off from travel in Mexico.
 But I kept hearing about Tulum, and decided to give it a whirl.
 I didn’t research a Tulum itinerary ahead of time, so I felt rather unprepared, but made it work.
-Hence why I wrote this Tulum travel guide to help other travelers prepare ahead.
-This Tulum, Mexico itinerary is geared towards 5 days in Tulum.
+Hence why I wrote this Tulum travel guide to help other travelers prepare ahead for their Tulum visit.
+This Tulum, Mexico travel guide is geared towards 5 days in Tulum.

 Best time to Visit Tulum